 - Semesters offered: Spring, summer (two sessions), fall

-Below are some examples of destinations Point Park students have traveled to for independent study abroad.
+Below are some examples of other destinations Point Park students have traveled to for study abroad.

 - Kingston University, London, England